+'''

 public void init(ServletConfig config) throws ServletException;

+'''

 Acquire and store references to the FacesContextFactory and Lifecycle instances to be used in this web application.
-For the LifecycleInstance, first consult the init-param set for this FacesServlet instance for a parameter of the name javax.faces.LIFECYCLE\ID.
+For the LifecycleInstance, first consult the init-param set for this FacesServlet instance for a parameter of the name javax.faces.LIFECYCLE_ID.
 If present, use that as the lifecycleID attribute to the getLifecycle() method of LifecycleFactory.
 If not present, consult the context-param set for this web application.
 If present, use that as the lifecycleID attribute to the getLifecycle() method of LifecycleFactory.
-If neither param set has a value for javax.faces.LIFECYCLE\ID, use the value DEFAULT.
+If not present, faces.LIFECYCLE_ID, use the value DEFAULT.
 As an implementation note, please take care to ensure that all PhaseListener instances defined for the application are installed on all lifecycles created during this process.